thierno953/Linux/top_command.md

 # TOP COMMAND
-* change beautiful value in linux
+* Change beautiful value in linux
-* good value for money with top
+* Good value for money with top
-* top Unix command
+* Top Unix command
-* how to change priority
+* How to change priority
-* top linux command
+* Top linux command
 * Linux system watch command

 * How to monitor Linux system using Top command.